g1eng/giosh/README.md

 At now, giosh is released under following limitations:

-* comment line not supported
+* comment line is not supported
-* escape character \\ not supported
+* escape character \\ is not supported
-* arrow keys and command history not supported
+* arrow keys and command history are not supported

 # Authors

 Suzume Nomura @g1eng

 Okadarien Saru -